ViktorKuvshinov/ViktorKuvshinov/README.md

 **You can see my projects in pinned repositories**

 ### Education
-- **Master's degree** in Biopharmaceutical technology and pharmaceutical engineering at Lomonosov Moscow State University of Fine Chemical Technologies "RTU MIREA" (2021)
+- **Master's degree** in Biopharmaceutical technology and pharmaceutical engineering at Lomonosov Moscow State University of Fine Chemical Technologies "RTU MIREA" (2021) "GPA 5.0 out of 5"
-- **Bachelor's degree** in Biotechnology and industrial pharmacy at Lomonosov Moscow State University of Fine Chemical Technologies "RTU MIREA" (2019)
+- **Bachelor's degree** in Biotechnology and industrial pharmacy at Lomonosov Moscow State University of Fine Chemical Technologies "RTU MIREA" (2019) "GPA 4.4 out of 5"

 ### Hackathon participation